lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 @import 'theme';
 {% endhighlight %}

-This snippet is responsible for loading our main SASS file, `theme.scss`.
-Do not remove those hyphens at the start.
-The are required by Jekyll.
+> This snippet is responsible for loading our main SASS file, `theme.scss`.
+Do not remove those hyphens at the start; they are the front matter, and are required by Jekyll.

 Next up, let's install `rouge`.
 Since Jekyll is stuck with Rouge `2.2.1` ([see this GitHub issue](https://github.com/github/pages-gem/pull/652)), we'll poach an updated SCSS version of it from the Cayman theme.
 Head over to [https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss](https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss), download this file and save it in your own `_scss` folder.
 Once Jekyll upgrades, I will update this article accordingly.